ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/launch_llm_service.md

 layout: learningpathall
 ---

-### Llama 3.1 model and llama.cpp
+### Llama 3.1 Model and Llama.cpp

 In this section, you will build and run the `llama.cpp` server program using an OpenAI-compatible API on your AWS Arm-based server instance.

 The [Llama-3.1-8B model](https://huggingface.co/cognitivecomputations/dolphin-2.9.4-llama3.1-8b-gguf) from Meta belongs to the Llama 3.1 model family and is free to use for research and commercial purposes.
 Before you use the model, visit the Llama [website](https://llama.meta.com/llama-downloads/) and fill in the form to request access.

-[llama.cpp](https://github.com/ggerganov/llama.cpp) is an open-source C/C++ project that enables efficient LLM inference on a variety of hardware - both locally, and in the cloud.
+[Llama.cpp](https://github.com/ggerganov/llama.cpp) is an open-source C/C++ project that enables efficient LLM inference on a variety of hardware - both locally, and in the cloud.
 You can conveniently host a Llama 3.1 model using `llama.cpp`.

-### Download and build llama.cpp
+### Download and build Llama.cpp

-Run the following commands to install make, cmake, gcc, g++, and other essential tools required for building llama.cpp from source:
+Run the following commands to install make, cmake, gcc, g++, and other essential tools required for building Llama.cpp from source:

 ```bash
 sudo apt install make cmake -y